Dre Campbell Farm

 However, it is best to use it in places where you do not wish for plants to grow.

-This product helps control crabgrass and broadleaf weeds like dandelion and clover.
+This product helps control crabgrass and broadleaf weeds like dandelions and clover.
 It works as a natural pre-emergent herbicide.

 Can You Use Bleach?